Physics Inspired Criterion for Pruning-Quantization Joint Learning: Experiments

 \subsubsection{Results on ImageNet}

 Table \ref{table-rs18andmbv2} provides a comparison of PIC-PQ with other methods for compressing ResNet18 and MobileNetV2 on ImageNet.
-The results show a smooth trade-off achieved by PIC-PQ between accuracy and BOPs reduction.
+The results show a smooth trade-off achieved by our method between accuracy and BOPs reduction.
+For a similar range of compression ratios on ResNet18, PIC-P has better accuracy retention compared to the two comparison methods.
+SOSP\cite{nonnenmacher2022sosp} devises two novel saliency-based methods for second-order structured pruning which include correlations among all structures and layers.
+ACP\cite{chang2022automatic} is an automatic channel pruning method via clustering and swarm intelligence optimization.
+Compared to these two approaches, our advantage lies not only in combining quantization, but also in considering the global ranking of each filter.
 Compared with some fixed-bit quantization schemes, PIC-PQ achieves a significantly larger BOPs reduction.

 MobileNetV2 has been shown to be very sensitive to quantization \cite{2019Data}.
-Despite this, PIC-PQ is able to compress MobileNetV2 with a large BOPs compression ratio.
+Despite this, PIC-P and PIC-PQ is able to balance the compression ratio and accuracy well during compression, and performs more consistently than FPSL\cite{mondal2023feature}.
+PIC-PQ is able to compress MobileNetV2 with a large BOPs compression ratio.
 PIC-PQ achieves a 43× BOPs reduction within 2.41\% accuracy drop over DJPQ, where we set a similar global pruning rate.